Flotomate/product_docs/source/package-deployment/sp-deployment-request.rst

     :alt: figure 32.1

 4. The Deployment Requests page opens.
 Here you can view existing Requests either drafted or published.
-   Click on **Deploy Packages** situated in the top right corner of the page.
+   Click on **Deploy Packages/Registry** situated in the top right corner of the page.

 5. The Create page opens.
 The page is divided into four sections; they are as follows: